 If you are not experiencing the hair loss symptoms of male pattern baldness, here are some recommendations for the types of hairstyles that will best compliment your face shape:

-People with oval faces are fortunate that their facial symmetry allows them to pull off pretty much any type of hairstyle.
+Oval face shape: People with oval faces are fortunate that their facial symmetry allows them to pull off pretty much any type of hairstyle

-This is where your forehead, cheekbones and jaw are similar in width.
-It’s a look characterized in cartoon superheros, or seen in hyper-masculine men in film like Arnold Schwarzenegger.
+Square face shape: This is where your forehead, cheekbones, and jaw are similar in width.
+It’s a look characterized in cartoon superheroes or seen in hyper-masculine men like Arnold Schwarzenegger.
 Most hairstyles will suit this face shape.
 However be cautious with a flat top, unless you want to make your square facial structure appear more extreme.

-When it comes to faces, the camera loves sharp angles and chiseled facial features i.e. Johnny Depp.
-If you have a round face, your best bet is to choose a hairstyle that has lift or height at the crown to help to elongate your face.
-Avoid any styles that sit close to the scalp (e.g, the Caesar cut) as this will only enhance the roundness of your face.
+Round face shape: When it comes to faces, the camera loves sharp angles and chiseled facial features i.e. Johnny Depp.
+If you have a round face, your best bet is to choose a hairstyle that has lift or height at the crown to help elongate your face.
+Avoid any styles that sit close to the scalp (e.g, the Caesar cut) as this will only enhance the roundness of your face

-This is where the forehead and hairline is narrow but the jaw line is broad.
-Choose hairstyles that are round in shape, where the top and the sides of the hair appear equal in thickness to help balance out your facial proportions.
+Pear-shaped face: This is where the forehead and hairline are narrow but the jawline is broad.
+Choose hairstyles that are round in shape, where the top and the sides of the hair appear equal in thickness to help balance out your facial proportions

-This is where you have a wide forehead tapering down to a narrow chin.
+Triangular shaped face: This is where you have a wide forehead tapering down to a narrow chin.
 Choose shorter, narrower haircuts.
-This will prevent the width of the head becoming a focal point.
+This will prevent the width of the head becoming a focal point

 Long, rectangular-shaped face: Avoid hairstyles that add height to the top of the head or long hairstyles that part in the center as this will make your face appear longer.
 Instead, a swept over fringe that cuts the forehead in half may help to shorten the face and offer better proportions on camera.